 How to Schedule Power BI Automated Emails and Reports

-Users that want to setup Power BI Automated Emails can utilize Report Subscriptions to e-mail individual users or groups.
-The functionality comes with some limitations, which at times can be overcome by utilizing Power BI Embedded.
-A special SKU that enables a number of reporting and automation features.
+Users that want to setup Power BI Automated Emails can utilize Report Subscriptions to e-mail individual users or groups on a schedule.
+The functionality comes with some limitations and does require paid Power BI licenses to publish and maintain.

 To automatically e-mail a Power BI Report, follow these steps.
 Publish a dashboard to the Power BI Service.
 Open the dashboard from the Power BI Service at powerbi.com and click on Subscribe to Report.
 Step through the settings to add users or groups and set the time and frequency an e-mail should be sent.

 Step 1.)
-Publish a Power BI report from Power BI Desktop
+Publish a report from Power BI Desktop

 Once you’ve created your Power BI Report or Dashboard in Power BI Desktop, it has to be published to the Power BI Service for it to be scheduled.
 Use the Publish button in the top right of the Power BI ribbon to Publish a report to PowerBI.com